AMWA-TV/bcp-003/best-practice-authorisation.md

 ### Authorisation Server Public Key

 The Authorisation Server MUST provide all public keys used for signing tokens at the ``certs`` endpoint of the API.
-The Authorisation MAY present more than one key on this endpoint, with each key being an entry in an array.
+The Authorisation Server MAY present more than one key on this endpoint, with each key being an entry in an array.

 All  public keys must be presented using the text representation used by The Secure Shell (SSH) Public Key File Format in [RFC 4716](RFC-4716).
 Each public key presented will be one entry in the array provided by the `certs` endpoint.

 Clients SHOULD seek to fetch public keys from the Authorisation Server at least once every hour.
-If clients are un-able to contact the Authorisation Server they MUST implement an exponential back-of to avoid over-loading the Authorisation server in the event of a system re-start.
-If the client is un-able to contact an Authorisation Server it may assume currently held public keys remain valid until it is able to re-establish a connection to an authorisation server.
+If a client is unable to contact the Authorisation Server, the client MUST implement an exponential back-of to avoid over-loading the Authorisation Server in the event of a system re-start.
+Also if a client is unable to contact an Authorisation Server, the client MAY assume currently held public keys remain valid until it is able to re-establish a connection to an Authorisation Server.

-Clients SHOULD attempt to verify tokens against every public key presented at its Authorisation Server's `certs` endpoint, until it finds a public key that verifies the token, or until no keys are left.
-If the client has tried all public keys available and failed to verify it MUST reject the token.
+Clients SHOULD attempt to verify tokens against every public key presented at its Authorisation Server's `certs` endpoint, until a client finds a public key that verifies the token, or until no keys are left.
+If a client fails to veryify all public keys available, the client MUST reject the token.

 #### Changing Keys

 When transitioning to a new public/private key pair used for signing tokens the Authorisation Server SHOULD provide both the old and new public key at the `certs` endpoint until all tokens that may be verified by the old public key would have expired.
-However, if a private key is known to be compromised the authorisation server MUST remove it from the `certs` endpoint immediately.
+However, if a private key is known to be compromised, the Authorisation Server MUST remove it from the `certs` endpoint immediately.

-Authorisation servers SHOULD provide new public keys on the `certs` endpoint for at least 2 hours, before issuing tokens signed by the corresponding private key, to allow time for clients to cache the new public key.
+Authorisation Servers SHOULD provide new public keys on the `certs` endpoint for at least 2 hours before issuing tokens signed by the corresponding private key to allow time for clients to cache the new public key.

 ## Client Registration

-Clients MUST be registered with the authorisation server before initiating the OAuth 2.0 protocol as per Section 2 of [RFC 6749](RFC-6749).
+Clients MUST be registered with the Authorisation Server before initiating the OAuth 2.0 protocol as per Section 2 of [RFC 6749](RFC-6749).
-The authorisation server MUST NOT accept un-registered clients.
+The Authorisation Server MUST NOT accept un-registered clients.

-Authorisation servers SHOULD support a manual mechanism for registering clients (e.g an HTML web form) allowing the client type and re-direct URIs to be provided.
+Authorisation Servers SHOULD support a manual mechanism for registering clients (e.g an HTML web form) allowing the client type and re-direct URIs to be provided.
 Clients SHOULD support a mechanism for providing the information required for OAuth 2.0 registration (e.g a web page containing the required details).

 Clients operating with a client password SHOULD support using HTTP Basic Authentication, as per Section 2 of [RFC 2617](RFC-2617), to authenticate with the Authorisation Server in the manner described in Section 2.3.1 of [RFC 6749](RFC-6749).
-Authorisation servers SHOULD provide support for such registrations.
+Authorisation Servers SHOULD provide support for such registrations.

-Clients and Authorisation servers are RECOMMENDED to provide for the OAuth 2.0 Dynamic Client Registration Protocol [RFC 7591](RFC-7591).
+Clients and Authorisation Servers are RECOMMENDED to provide for the OAuth 2.0 Dynamic Client Registration Protocol [RFC 7591](RFC-7591).

 AMWA NMOS Specifications MAY specify additional registration parameters where they require them.
-Where clients and authorisation servers that support OAuth 2.0 with these specifications they SHALL use these parameters in all OAuth 2.0 registration mechanisms they support.
+Where clients and Authorisation Servers that support OAuth 2.0 with these specifications they SHALL use these parameters in all OAuth 2.0 registration mechanisms they support.

 ## OAuth Grants